What does living mean to you? #5

 French gallerist.
 Founded his first gallery, Gallery Perrotin, in 1990 in Paris when he was 21 years old.
 Perrotin opened galleries in Hong Kong, New York, Seoul, Tokyo, and Shanghai after that.
 A regular at Art Basel, Frieze, FIAC and more, his gallery participates in more than 20 art fairs a year.
 He is one of the most influential gallerists in the art world.

-This article originally appeared in Hills Life published by MORI LIVING.
-Text by Motoko Tani, photo by Mana Kikuta, edit by Kazumi Yamamoto.
+This article originally appeared in Hills Life published by Mori Living.
+Text by Motoko Tani, photos by Mana Kikuta, edit by Kazumi Yamamoto.